Nexmo/nexmo-developer/_documentation/en/client-sdk/in-app-messaging/overview.md

 # In-App Messaging Overview

-Client SDK enables you to build chat experience as part of your mobile and web app over websockets.
+Client SDK enables you to build a two-way messaging experience as part of your mobile and web app over websockets.

 The Nexmo Client SDKs offers functionality such as: